2600hz/docker/README.md

 After start
 ===========

-To initialize the system after clean start (with empty database) there is init.sh script that:
+To initialize the system after clean start (with empty database) there is after-start.sh script that:

 1. Creates a master account admin with password admin
 2. Adds freeswitch node to Kazoo